New Workplace Discrimination and Harassment Protections

 - Under New York law, settlements of employment discrimination claims cannot prevent complainants from speaking to an attorney, the New York State Division of Human Rights, the U.S. Equal Employment Opportunity Commission, local human rights commissions, or any other form of law enforcement.

-- The Human Rights Law will apply to all employers within New York State, even those with fewer than four employees.
+- The Human Rights Law now applies to all employers within New York State, even those with fewer than four employees.
 See adjoining section for more on the Law’s protections.

-- The one-year statute of limitations for filing with the Division will be extended to three years for sexual harassment in employment cases only.
+- For causes of action occurring after 8/12/2020, the one-year statute of limitations for filing with the Division has now been extended to three years for sexual harassment in employment cases only.